Skip to main content

 Check biometric availability

-Before showing biometric options, verify that the device has biometric hardware and that the user has enrolled at least one biometric:
+Before offering to store credentials, verify that the device has biometric hardware and that the user has enrolled at least one biometric.
+Two functions from expo-local-authentication cover this, and you will call them inline in the sign-in flow below:

 import * as LocalAuthentication from 'expo-local-authentication'